mxro/ajMicroSync/ajMicroSync/src/main/resources/documentation.md

 ### New in 0.0.3

-- Synchronization will only be conducted for files, which are modified on the local disc.
+- Upload operation will only be performed for files, which are modified on the local disc.
 - Saving a login will not persist email and password any longer but only a session id.

 ### New in 0.0.2